Advanced Search

 Data Submission and Transfer

-Where Energy Market Architecture Repository (EMAR) Market Messages (“D-flows”) are referenced, these shall normally be sent over the Data Transfer Network (DTN).
+Where Energy Market Architecture Repository8 (EMAR) Market Messages (“D-flows”) are referenced, these shall normally be sent over the Data Transfer Network (DTN).
 Where agreed between the relevant parties or where this is not possible, another method of transfer shall be agreed between the relevant parties, and the information transferred shall have the same content and format as it would if being transferred using the DTN.

 AMHHDCs will not be recognised by the DTN, so should send data to HHDCs using an alternative method agreed with the HHDC.